msg-systems/holmes-extractor/README.md

-For the [chatbot](#chatbot), [structural extraction](#structural-extraction) and [supervised document classification](#supervised-document-classification) use cases, Holmes makes use of word- embedding-based similarities using a `overall_similarity_threshold` parameter defined globally on the [Manager](#manager) class .
-A match is detected between a search phrase and a structure within a document whenever the geometric mean of the similarities between the individual corresponding word pairs is greater than the threshold.
+For the [chatbot](#chatbot), [structural extraction](#structural-extraction) and [supervised document classification](#supervised-document-classification) use cases, Holmes makes use of word- embedding-based similarities using a `overall_similarity_threshold` parameter defined globally on the [Manager](#manager) class.
+A match is detected between a search phrase and a structure within a document whenever the geometric mean of the similarities between the individual corresponding word pairs is greater than this threshold.
 The intuition behind this technique is that where a search phrase with e.g. six lexical words has matched a document structure where five of these words match exactly and only one corresponds via an embedding, the similarity that should be required to match this sixth word is